NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 import matplotlib.pyplot as plt
 ```

-We will first create an image of the dielectric function $ε$.
+We will first create an image of the dielectric function ε.
 This involves obtaining a slice of the data using the [`get_array`](../Python_User_Interface/#array-slices) routine which outputs to a NumPy array and then display the results.

 ```py
 eps_data = sim.get_array(center=mp.Vector3(), size=cell, component=mp.Dielectric)